 Projects that will not be funded

-- dependent on export performance – for example giving a subsidy to a baker on the condition that they export a certain quantity of bread to another country.
+- are dependent on export performance – for example giving a subsidy to a baker on the condition that it exports a certain quantity of bread to another country

 - Subsidy Control and EC State Aid funding rules apply

 - Project must be led by a UK business of any size and collaborators must be UK based organisations

 - At least 50% of the total project costs to be shared by SMEs, if collaborative.

 - R&D work must be carried out in the UK and project results exploited from UK.

 - Subcontractors, preferably UK-based, with costs justified and appropriate to the total project costs.

 - Total eligible project costs between £150,000 and £4Mn (£25Mn pot).
 Max. grant request of £2Mn

 - For Feasibility Studies or Industrial Research you could get funding for your eligible project costs of: